TwiggybankTwiggybank

 May 23$120.47+$0.04

-Compounded as (1 + APR)^(1/365) − 1 per day.
-Fractional cents carry in the ledger so nothing drifts.
+Compounded as (1 + rate)^(1/365) − 1 per day.
+Fractional cents carry over so nothing drifts.

 04